About Deakin Research Online (DRO)

 - RSS feeds for other researchers work and topics you are following

-- Sharing via social media
+- sharing via social media

-- Search across multiple fields and open access only content
+- search across multiple fields and open access only content

-- Statistical data for citation counts, geographical information and downloads
+- statistical data for citation counts, geographical information and downloads

-- Storage of researcher IDs
+- storage of researcher IDs

-- Secure storage for confidential material in a dark archive
+- secure storage for confidential material in a dark archive

-- HTML code created to provide a dynamic link to your research.
+- HTML code created to provide a dynamic link to your research

-- Advise and educate on self-submission of records
+- advise on self-submission of records

-- Check compliance of records for research reporting
+- check records compliance for research reporting